Unwritten (song)

-"Unwritten" is a song by English singer Natasha Bedingfield for her debut studio album of the same name.
+"Unwritten" is a song performed by English singer Natasha Bedingfield for her debut studio album of the same name.
 It was released on 29 November 2004 as the third single from the album.
 The song was written by Bedingfield, Danielle Brisebois, and Wayne Rodrigues and produced by Rodrigues and Brisebois.
 The single was released as the album's third UK single and second US single.
 In 2006, "Unwritten" became the theme song for the MTV reality television series The Hills.

 "Unwritten" peaked at number six on the UK Singles Chart and is Bedingfield's most successful single in the United States, along with "Pocketful of Sunshine"; both songs peaked at number five on the US Billboard Hot 100 chart.
-On US radio, "Unwritten" was one of the most played songs during 2006, and its single was certified platinum in the US.
+On US radio, "Unwritten" was one of the most played songs during 2006, and its single was certified double platinum in the US.
 Additionally, "Unwritten" was met with critical acclaim and industry recognition, with critics praising the composition and positive lyrics.
 At the 49th Grammy Awards, "Unwritten" was nominated for Best Female Pop Vocal Performance.